zkbeats/sn52-dojo-official/README.md

 docker compose up -d miner-testnet
 ```

-### Setup Subscription Key for Miners on UI to connect to Dojo Subnet for scoring
+### Setup Subscription Key for Labellers on UI to connect to Dojo Subnet for scoring

 Note: URLs are different for devnet, testnet and mainnet.
 Testnet: https://dojo-api-testnet.tensorplex.ai